Marmeus/mad-hyperv/INSTALLATION.md

 Then, download the repository on `C:\`, so it can be accessed pretty easily through Ubuntu WSL

 Once the server is running, open your Ubuntu WSL  as an Administrator, and execute the following command and wait for it to finish.
-After that, you can stop and remove the DHCP server.

 > :information_source: There is no need to install all the virtual machines, but if you want to use the AD environment, at least you must install "kms" and "goku, reboot the machines, and then install the other AD machine you want to use.